DiogenesPolanco/cachegit/README.md

 If you are doing post deployment smoke testing make sure to clear your browser cache to ensure you get the most recent file copies.

 # Updates (reverse chronological order)

+2017-01-30 v0.0.5 Upgrade documentation to address https.
+No client change required.

 2017-01-29 v0.0.4 Public BETA to go with service launch.